 Time to brush off those compliance plans and ensure you are prepared for the new regulations, specifically surrounding the Military Lending Act (MLA).

-The new rule took effect on October 1, 2015, and compliance is required by October 3, 2016.
-Compliance, however, with the rules for credit cards is delayed until October 3, 2017.
+The new rule took effect on October 1, 2015, and compliance was required by October 3, 2016.
+Compliance, however, with the rules for credit cards was delayed until October 3, 2017.

-While there is no formal guidance yet on what federal regulators will look for in reviewing MLA compliance, there are some insights on the law and what’s coming.
+While there is no formal guidance yet on what federal regulators will look for in reviewing MLA compliance, there are some insights on the law.

 Why was MLA enacted?

-It was created to provide service members and their dependents with specific protections.
-As initially implemented in 2007, the law:
+Initially implemented in 2007, the law was created to provide service members and their dependents with specific protections.
+These protections:

 What are the latest regulations being applied to the original MLA implemented in 2007?